 Vinyl comes in gauges ranging from 2 mil to 12 mil, and offers a great degree of conformability and flexibility, making it ideal for applications involving compound curves.
 Cast vinyl is available in black, white, and clear.
 Calendered vinyl also comes in black, white, clear, and a wide range of other colors.
 An extremely malleable film, vinyl can be easily embossed to create a unique texture.
 Vinyl is also easy to print.

 Vinyl is generally very weatherable, offering good resistance to UV light and exposure to other environmental conditions.
 It is therefore often used for outdoor applications.
 However, vinyl can become brittle at very low temperatures and soft at very high temperatures.

 Cast vinyls are most commonly used for fleet graphics, but calendered vinyls are growing in popularity for this application.
 Calendared vinyls are ideal for product identification and safety/hazard/instructional labeling for durable goods.
 Calendered vinyl can also be used for indoor applications, such as short run temporary P-O-P, as well as holiday/seasonal and novelty stickers, bumper stickers and college, alumni and association decals.
 Vinyl can be perforated to create one-way-vision transit advertising and window graphic applications.
 A reliable and durable substrate, vinyl is also a popular choice for wall murals and billboards.

-PP (Polypropylene) - Common usage – primary & secondary labeling
+PP (Polypropylene) - Common usage – consumer labeling

 Polypropylene is usually produced in clear, clear matte, white, or silver (metalized).
 Like polyester, polypropylene is frequently a biaxially-oriented film.
 Polypropylene also exhibits excellent chemical resistance and can withstand exposure to a variety of container contents.